kultuk/Avsha/README.md

 # AvshalomCode

-This is a scripting language in hebrew that is designed to help kids to learn how to code.
+This is a scripting language in hebrew that is designed to help kids learn how to code.

 Currently supports conditions and functions.